|NY Green Bank

-On December 2013, the PSC approved the reallocation of $165.6 million of uncommitted NYSERDA Energy Efficiency Portfolio Standard (EEPS) and System Benefit Charge (SBC) III funds, and $52.9 million raised from selling Regional Green House Gas Initiative carbon allowances.
+In December 2013, the PSC approved the reallocation of $165.6 million of uncommitted NYSERDA and utility Energy Efficiency Portfolio Standard (EEPS), System Benefit Charge (SBC) III funds, and NYSERDA RPS funds.
+Plus an additional $52.9 million raised from selling Regional Greenhouse Gas Initiative carbon allowances.
 These reallocations provide an initial capitalization fund of $218.5 million.
 In July 2015, the PSC approved additional $150 million dollars of uncommitted NYSERDA funds to support the NY Green Bank.
-On December 2016, the NY PSC approved additional $782 million for NY Green Bank as part of a $5 billion NY Clean Energy Fund.
+In December 2016, the NY PSC approved additional $782 million for NY Green Bank as part of a $5 billion NY Clean Energy Fund.
 This finally completes the NY Green Bank initial plan of a full capitalization goal of $1 billion dollars.

 NY Green Bank works with a broad range of market participants such as energy service companies, developers, and equipment manufacturers.
 Rather than providing loans directly to the companies for pre-construction operations, NY Green Bank works in partnership with the participating financing entities, including banks and other private sector participants, to address existing market barriers and alleviate those in order to expand today’s clean energy financing markets.
 The NY Green Bank is flexible in terms of its involvement in any given project or transaction and can assume various roles, including but not limited to: provide credit enhancements (e.g. a reserve account or a junior interest), serve as a lender (e.g. senior, mezzanine or subordinated), or warehouse provider (with likelihood of being taken out by private sector third parties).
 These financial arrangements are targeted towards funding various clean energy projects that are economically viable but not currently financeable due to financing gaps in today’s clean energy marketplace.

-The NY Green Bank can participate in projects located in the State of New York and eligible, commercially-proven technologies include: solar, wind, and other renewable energy generation technologies, energy efficiency measures, electricity load reduction, on-site generation and similar projects that support State’s clean energy objectives.
+The NY Green Bank can participate in projects located in the State of New York and eligible, commercially-proven technologies include: solar, wind, and other renewable energy generation technologies, energy efficiency measures, electricity load reduction, on-site generation and similar projects that support the State’s clean energy objectives.